helmilyn/helmilyn.github.io/_portfolio/_ui-ux-design/invl.md

 Right now, if customers want to apply for life insurance, they have to go to INVL’s office, have a consultation and fill out forms on paper.

-A digital solution would make all of this a lot more convenient, quick and comfortable.
+A digital solution would make all of this a lot more convenient, quick and&nbsp;comfortable.

 ![](/assets/img/invl/invl-4.jpg)
 ![](/assets/img/invl/invl-5.png)